YTP-Plus/YTPMinus/README.md

 If you come across any issues, don't hesitate to ask for help in the [YTP+ Hub Discord](https://discord.gg/bzhzRmg).

 You should now have YTP- ready to use, have fun!

-## Does it support Mac or Linux?
-As long as you can get the required parameters correct in the same order as seen above, you can do it.
-I believe in you!

 ## Disclaimer
 This software is a parody based off of [@this_vid3](https://github.com/T-P0ser/this__vid3).
 However, [the YTP+ set of applications](https://github.com/YTP-Plus) is not, try them out for yourself or maybe join the [Discord server](https://discord.gg/bzhzRmg)!